EdoardoLaGreca/screenbot/README.md

 Dependencies:
  - [Golang](https://golang.org/)

-In order to build the program, run `build.sh` and it will do all the work.
+In order to build the program, run `build.sh`, it will do all the work and place the binary file into the `target/` directory.
-To run it without building, use the command `go run .`

-Run the program as follows (once compiled):
+Run the program as follows (in the `target/` directory, once compiled):
 ```
 ./screenbot <IP>:<port>
 ```